 Supporting community-operated water kiosks

 We’ve helped build the capacity of Mahajanga’s local authorities and communities, JIRAMA and the mayor’s office, so that they can install water kiosks.
 This enables low-income customers to buy safe and affordable water.
 The local community has also established a water user association to manage the kiosks in a financially sustainable way.

 Our efficient collaboration with WSUP, and the capacity-building received, has enabled us to improve the regulation and technical support provided to local authorities like the Urban Commune of Mahajanga.

 JIRAMA, the national water and electricity utility mandated to provide water and electricity throughout Madagascar.

 The Mayor of the Commune of Mahajanga, responsible for developing a water, sanitation and hygiene strategy for the city and engaging with JIRAMA and other actors to fulfil it.

-The Ministry of Water, Sanitation and Hygiene, responsible for providing water and sanitation services.
+The Ministry of Water, Sanitation and Hygiene and Regional Representative for Boeny Region, responsible for providing water and sanitation services.